 With the guidance of an experienced car accident attorney, you could pursue financial damages from the distracted driver responsible for your injuries.
 A consultation with a Clayton texting while driving car accident lawyer could provide you with the guidance necessary to get your case started.

-Understanding the Risks of Texting While Driving
+Understanding the Risks of Texting and Driving

 Texting while driving is risky because it draws the driver’s attention away from the road.
 Road conditions can change quickly, especially when pedestrians are present.
 When a driver looks away from the road for only a few seconds, they can travel several hundred feet.
 In that time, traffic can come to a stop, hazards can become visible in roadways, and pedestrians can enter the driver’s path.